-Choose the virtual file/pointer that was created with the first VM and set the Sharing option in Multi-writer mode.
+Choose the virtual file/pointer that was created with the first VM and set the Sharing option to No sharing mode.
 From the Virtual Device Node option, set the controller to SCSI controller 1 with the same SCSI ID as the first VM.

 Click OK when you are done then add the rest of the disks you might have.
 Off course, repeat this operation for the rest of the VMs.

 2.3 Creating VMware anti-affinity rule for the clustered Windows Virtual Machines